 This card is a sixteen circuit analog station interface for industry standard single line telephones that require operation of an industry standard message waiting lamp with a voltage range of 85 ~ 96 VDC.
 The lamp can be programmed to be on continuously or flash at a programmable rate of 100ms to 2000ms ON/OFF times.
 The 16MWSLI does not contain any over-voltage protection and is not qualified as OPX.
 It also does not contain DTMF receivers, but instead shares the system DSP resources.
-It can be inserted in any universal card slot.
+It can be inserted in any universal card slot in all cabinets.
 Each port on this card is intended for connection to one telephone.
 Connecting multiple telephones to a port may result in incorrect operation or damage to the card.
 This card supports the Power Fail Transfer feature.
 See installation manual for details.
-The OfficeServ 7200-S supports Caller ID to single line telephones.
-The 16MWSLI is not hot swappable.